Pneumonia Specialist Singapore | Philip Eng Respiratory

 Prevention

-The commonest cause of bacterial pneumonia is the Streptococcal Pneumoniae (causing about 40% of all bacterial pneumonias).
+The most common cause of bacterial pneumonia is Streptococcus Pneumoniae (causing about 40% of all bacterial pneumonia).
 Pneumococcal vaccination is available and is generally recommended for the very elderly and the young.

 Complications

-Pneumonia is more likely to cause complications in those with weaker immune systems such as the elderly and very young children, as well as smokers and people with heart failure or lung disease such as Chronic Obstructive Lung Disease (COPD).
+Most patients with pneumonia respond well to treatment.
+However, pneumonia is more likely to cause complications in those with weaker immune systems, such as the elderly and very young children, smokers and people with heart failure or lung disease, such as chronic obstructive pulmonary disease (COPD).
+Due to this weakened immune system, some individuals with lung cancer may also develop pneumonia.

 Pneumonia complications can arise from: